Economy of Spokane, Washington: Healthcare

 The health-care industry is a large and increasingly important industry in Spokane; the city provides specialized care to many patients from the surrounding Inland Northwest and as far north as the Canada–US border.
 The Spokane area has six major hospitals, four of which are full-service facilities.
 The city's health-care needs are served primarily by non-profit Renton-based Providence Health & Services and non-profit Tacoma-based Multicare Health System, which run the two biggest hospitals, Sacred Heart Medical Center, and Deaconess Hospital, respectively.

 Sacred Heart Medical Center houses the Providence Spokane Heart Institute which retains specialized physicians with expertise that encompass all aspects of cardiovascular care and work to enhance and pioneer new diagnostic testing, medications, interventions and surgical techniques and hence are referred difficult cases from elsewhere in the region.
 The hospital also has one of ten “special pathogens units” in the US with the federal certifications to treat people with highly infectious diseases and is equipped with the staff and resources to operate a level II trauma center, the only such center in the Inland Northwest; Seattle's Harborview Medical Center operates the only Level I trauma center in the state.
-Other specialty care hospitals include local Shriners Hospital and VA Medical Center locations, the St. Luke's Rehabilitation Institute, Inland Northwest Behavioral Health, and the Eastern State Hospital.
+Other specialty care hospitals include the Shriners Hospitals for Children - Spokane, Mann-Grandstaff VA Medical Center, the St. Luke's Rehabilitation Institute, Inland Northwest Behavioral Health, and the Eastern State Hospital.

 Healthcare and social assistance is the fastest growing industry in Spokane County and employs over 46,000 people.
 The University of Washington has a satellite medical school as part of its WWAMI program in partnership with Gonzaga University.

 The WSU Spokane Elson S. Floyd College of Medicine in the University District was created five years after the passage of the Affordable Care Act in 2015 to help alleviate a physician shortage in rural and eastern Washington using a community-based approach.
 The presence of the medical schools have increased the presence of private firms specializing in research and development in biotechnology.
 The chamber of commerce in Spokane has identified health care as the biggest economic driver for the local economy and presents the biggest opportunity for growth and impact in the future.
 There are hopes for increased health and life sciences research and innovation, commercialization and business development resulting from collaboration in the University District.